George Watson (1883 - 1952)

 This was the time Salt Lake area residents were beginning to discover there was more to skiing than jumping and cross-country treks, and when the U.S. Forest Service was viewing the top of Little Cottonwood Canyon as an ideal site for recreational skiing, thanks to its ideal snow conditions.
 History clearly shows that there was a convergence of three factors which set the stage for Alta becoming a ski area in the late 1930s.

 The U.S. Forest Service was able to acquire the additional public lands required, Watson eliminated his debt problems (looking like a hero in the process), and the Salt Lake Winter Sports Association began building a successful enterprise at the top of Little Cottonwood Canyon.
 “Mayor” Watson passed away at his beloved “Romantic Alta” in March 1952.
-He was later inducted into the U.S. Ski Hall of Fame in 1969 and was inducted into the Ski Industry Hall of Fame.
+He was later inducted into both the U.S. Ski Hall of Fame and the Ski Industry Hall of Fame in 1969.